leoadec/leoadec.github.io/index.md

 layout: default
 ---

-Quantum devices have the potential to revolutionize technologies from computers to sensors.
+Quantum devices have the potential to revolutionize many areas of technology, from computers to sensors.
 I work with the development of software that enables quantum technology to become more efficient and realize its potential sooner.

 ---